Stock market today: Wall Street ends higher ahead of the final Federal Reserve meeting of the year

 The inflation data comes ahead of the Fed's latest statement on interest rates Wednesday afternoon.
 The central bank is expected to hold its benchmark rate steady for a third consecutive time after spending much of 2022 and a large portion of 2023 aggressively raising rates to their highest levels in two decades.

 Wall Street is overwhelmingly betting that the Fed will keep its benchmark interest rate at a range of 5.25% to 5.50% into early 2024 and could start cutting rates by the middle of that year.
-Analysts are also becoming more comfortable with the possibility that the central bank can pull off a “soft landing” for its policy, which refers to interest rates easing under high interest rates without the economy slowing into a recession.
+Analysts are also becoming more comfortable with the possibility that the central bank can pull off a “soft landing,” which refers to inflation easing under high interest rates without the economy falling into a recession.

 “With inflation coming down faster than expected, it now appears likely that the Fed will refrain from additional rate hikes," said Brian Rose, senior U.S. economist at UBS, in a note to investors.
 “At the same time, inflation is still too high and the labor market is still too tight for the Fed to consider cutting rates soon.”